brgonzlez/panchronos/README.md

 - bcftools v1.21
 - MAFFT v7.525
 - IQ-TREE v3.0.1
+- picard v3.4.0
+- BLAST v2.16.0+
+- gargammel v1.1.4

 # 8/ Documentation
 If you are unsure about the available workflow settings or parameters, you can display all options directly from the terminal using:

 >`nextflow run main.nf --help`

-For more extensive and detailed documentation, you can also refer to the materials available on: https://shigekinakagomelab.com/Software/.
+For more comprehensive documentation, you can also refer to the materials available on: https://shigekinakagomelab.com/Software/.